 - General recommendations for placing a Keenetic device for stable and high-quality Wi-Fi network operation

-6. Using modern mobile devices, you can easily determine the level of Wi-Fi signal from an access point in different rooms of an apartment, private home or office.
+6. Using modern mobile devices, you can easily determine the Wi-Fi signal level from an access point in different rooms of an apartment, private home or office.
 You can do it yourself.
 How to do this is shown in the instructions How do I check the signal strength and coverage of my Wi-Fi router?.

 More information can be found in the article How do I measure the speed of the Internet channel?.

-8. If the low Wi-Fi speed problem persists, please send to our technical support the system file self-test.txt, saved from the router after the problem occurs.
-Specify which device is experiencing the issue (whether it has a MAC address or IP address; you can find it out in Keenetic web interface on Device lists page).
+10. If the low Wi-Fi speed problem persists, please send to our technical support the system file self-test.txt, saved from the router after the problem occurs.
+Specify which device is experiencing the issue (whether it has a MAC address or IP address; you can find it out in Keenetic web interface on the Device lists page).